dermatologist/fhirformjs/README.md

 This is an npm module to convert a FHIR Questionnaire to jsonForm for automatic form rendering.
 This is still work in progress and a helping hand will be highly appreciated.
 The package has two modules: *fhirformjs*  converting items in a Questionnaire to *schema, ui and data* elements. *fhirformResp* adds the response converting it into a FHIR *QuestionnaireResponse* resource that can be submitted to any FHIR server.

 ## Installation
-This has not been aded to npm yet.
+This has not been added to npm yet.
 Use github for now as below:
 ```
 npm install --save github:dermatologist/fhirformjs#develop
 ```